tnahs/readstor/book/src/02-templates/02-03-structure-modes.md

 structure: nested-grouped
 ```

-When selected, the template is rendered to the output directory and placed
+When selected, the template is rendered to the
-inside a directory named after its `group` and another named after the
+[output directory][output-directory] and placed inside a directory named after
+its `group` and another named after the `name-templates.directory` key.
+This is
-`name-templates.directory` field.
-This useful if multiple templates are used to
+useful if multiple template groups are being rendered to the same directory and
-represent a single book i.e. a book template and an annotation template.
+if a template group contains multiple templates.

 ```plaintext
 [output-directory]